Listen to This Article:

 Gain Credibility Through Entry-Level Positions

-As we hinted at towards the beginning, a sous chef isn’t an entry-level position by any means, so it’s quite rare to secure this position right out of culinary school.
-Most sous chefs have worked their way up the kitchen ladder, starting in more entry-level positions such as prep or line cook.
-These jobs can provide chefs with the foundational understanding of how to mandate every station in the kitchen…naturally building credibility.
-This type of experience can prepare you to step into the “hallmark” role of a sous chef in just a few years.
+Most sous chefs have worked their way up the kitchen ladder, starting in entry-level positions such as prep or line cook.
+These jobs can provide chefs with a foundational understanding of how to run each station in the kitchen, which can help build credibility.

 Many sous chefs will put in long hours—possibly even 12-hour shifts—to get the job done while continuing to gain experience under the senior executive chef.
 The position can be viewed as a stepping stone to rising to the top.
 Sous chefs who exude discipline and the right skill set can be promoted to an executive chef position.